CS513 students this semester are expected to participate in a group

 formulating, specifying, designing, and building your project.

-project.
-If this is your intention, then your group must all be MEng students
+If this is your intention, then your group must all be MEng students who are electing

 Profit from our past experience:

 groups of size 1 almost universally underperform other groups, because all the work